Funded childcare

 Find out more about the eligibility criteria for funded childcare for 2-year-olds.

-Funded childcare for working families with 2-year-olds
+Funded childcare for working families with children 9-months to 3-years-old.

 This is applied for via HMRC through the Government Gateway.
 To take up the 15 hours of funded childcare families need to meet the eligibility criteria.